cityjson/specs/docs/extensions.rst

 CityJSON uses `JSON schemas <http://json-schema.org/>`_ to document and validate the data model, and these are less powerful and less flexible than XSDs.
 Inheritance and namespaces are for instance not supported; schemas should be seen as basically validating the syntax of a JSON document.

-CityJSON allows its data model to be extended with what we call *Extensions*.
+CityJSON nevertheless allows its data model to be extended with what we simple call *Extensions*.
-These extensions are defined as JSON schemas, and thus validation is possible.
+These extensions are defined as JSON schemas, and thus their content can be validated.
 The following cases are possible with CityJSON extensions:

   1. Adding new (complex) attributes to City Objects